makeabilitylab/physcomp/electronics/leds.md

 #### Careful putting mixed-color LEDs in parallel

-Because differently colored LEDs have unique $$V_f$$, you need to be especially careful with mixed color LED circuit configurations—especially if you are wiring them in parallel.
-You'll need to account for the differences in $$V_f$$ and select an appropriate current-limiting resistor for each parallel branch.
+Because differently colored LEDs have unique "on" voltages $$V_f$$, you need to be especially careful with mixed color LED circuit configurations—especially if you are wiring them in parallel.
+You'll need to account for the differences in $$V_f$$ and select an appropriate current-limiting resistor for each parallel branch (see [LEDnique.com](http://lednique.com/parallel-leds/)).

 For the LEDs used to produce these IV graphs, the red LED draws 40mA at 2V while the green and blue LEDs only draw 12mA and 3mA, respectively.